Covehithe is the last stop on our Suffolk Coast road trip. It’s well worth a visit if you’re looking for an out-of-the-way place by the sea.

-Another hundred years and all trace of the church – mother and child – will be gone.
+All trace of the church, both mother and child, will be gone in a century.
 Gone beneath the waves along with the rest of this small hamlet.

 My maternal grandparents lived at Benacre, just a mile or so up the coast.